tjgurwara99/PrimeNumberLibrary/README.md

 fermatprime <number>
 ```

+## Maths Behind the Scenes

+By Fermat's Little Theorem, we know that:

+$ a^p-1 \equiv 1 \mod p $     where   $ p \in Prime $ for all $ a \in \mathbb{N} $

+The main function calls the function fermatprime() from the prime.h library.
+This Function uses 3 random numbers generated as our $a$'s in an iterative process.
+This increases the probability of the number being a prime if it passes through all three iterations.

+Since, we will be testing arbitarily large numbers, I had to resort to using Modular exponentiation, which drastically reuced the time it took to calculate the modulo.
+There are several prototypes of the modular exponentiation function in the prime.h library.

 Keep in mind that this program is based on Fermat's Little Theorem and is not very accurate.
 I am still working on ways that can improve the accuracy of this function.
 The prime.h library also has some (extra) functions that you might like to try and are very usefull.
 I haven't used most of them because they
 were reducing the speed at which it checks the number but they can still be modified to get better results.